 The Gomes family were a blessing, both medically and spiritually, as they taught and counseled about physical health and shared and prayed for spiritual health!

-I had been planning and preparing for the visit of a coach and a shepherd...
+I have been planning and preparing for the visit of a coach and a shepherd.

 Church leaders learned about the importance of listening and asking effective questions to connect with and empower others as they seek to serve Christ.

 Working on intentional listening, caring, and celebrating with one another.